For many master’s students, once teaching and exams are over, there’s only one thing left to focus on – the dissertation or extended project.

 If you need another academic…

 Remember, you are allowed to consult other academics for advice and guidance .
 Whilst they will not know your project as well as your supervisor, they can be a useful point of contact for reading suggestions so if there is someone with relevant expertise then try to make contact.
-Remember to leave plenty of time though – as it’s not as simple as popping to office hours this year!
+Remember to leave plenty of time though – as it’s not as simple as popping to office hours.

 Ask the right people